-Root canals are notorious for their nightmarish unpleasantness, but this misconception is far removed from reality.
-It pains us to see our patients with their knickers in a twist over such a pain-free, low-risk procedure.
+Root canals are known for being unpleasant, but this misconception is far from reality.
+We hate to see our patients upset and anxious over a pain-free and low-risk procedure.

 Are Root Canals Really That Bad?

-It’s not uncommon for patients to run screaming from the dental chair when root canals are mentioned.
-At Panorama Dental, we want to save our patients from unnecessary stress by helping them realize that the procedure isn’t such a big deal.
-In fact, it’s one of the most routine dental treatments around.
+It’s common for patients to feel nervous when a root canal is mentioned.
+At Panorama Dental, we want to save our patients from this unnecessary stress.
+We can do this by helping them realize how small this procedure actually is.
+To further convince you, it’s one of the most routine dental treatments around.
 More than 15 million are performed in the United States each year with a 95% success rate.

-After root canal procedures are over, most patients report experiencing no more discomfort than they would during a cavity filling.
-Root canals have the added plus of allowing patients to keep natural teeth that may have been in danger of falling out.
+After root canal procedures are over, most patients report that they did not feel any more discomfort than they would during a cavity filling.
+Root canals have the added plus of allowing patients to keep natural teeth that may once have been in danger of falling out.

 Do You Need a Root Canal?

-To learn whether you need a root canal, you must contact a dental professional.
+The best way to tell if you need a root canal is by visiting a professional.
 However, in the meantime, looking out for the following symptoms can help you determine if the procedure is necessary for you.
 Root canals are often needed in patients who have:

 - Discoloration of a tooth